seedcase-project/example-rainforest/.github/pull_request_template.md

 ## Checklist

 - [ ] Read through for typos, added new words to the dictionary
-- [ ] Checked that the readme is up to date
+- [ ] Checked that the README is up to date
-- [ ] Resolved any ruff errors / Formatted in markdown
+- [ ] Resolved any Ruff errors / formatted in Markdown